 \section{Abstract}

 In this paper, we study distributional reinforcement learning from the perspective of statistical efficiency.
-We investigate distributional policy evaluation, aiming to estimate the complete distribution of the random return (denoted $\eta^\pi$) attained by a given policy $\pi$.
+We investigate distributional policy evaluation, aiming to estimate the complete return distribution (denoted $\eta^\pi$) attained by a given policy $\pi$.
 We use the certainty-equivalence method to construct our estimator $\hat\eta^\pi$, given a generative model is available.
-We show that in this circumstance we need a dataset of size $\wtilde O\prn{\frac{|\gS||\gA|}{\epsilon^{2p}(1-\gamma)^{2p+2}}}$ to guarantee a $p$-Wasserstein metric between $\hat\eta^\pi$ and $\eta^\pi$ is less than $\epsilon$ with high probability.
+In this circumstance we need a dataset of size $\wtilde O\prn{\frac{|\gS||\gA|}{\varepsilon^{2p}(1-\gamma)^{2p+2}}}$ to guarantee the $p$-Wasserstein metric between $\hat\eta^\pi$ and $\eta^\pi$ less than $\varepsilon$ with high probability.
 This implies the distributional policy evaluation problem can be solved with sample efficiency.
-Also, we show that under different mild assumptions a dataset of size $\wtilde O\prn{\frac{|\gS||\gA|}{\epsilon^{2}(1-\gamma)^{4}}}$ suffices to ensure the Kolmogorov metric and total variation metric between $\hat\eta^\pi$ and $\eta^\pi$ is below $\epsilon$ with high probability.
+Also, we show that under different mild assumptions a dataset of size $\wtilde O\prn{\frac{|\gS||\gA|}{\varepsilon^{2}(1-\gamma)^{4}}}$ suffices to ensure the Kolmogorov metric and total variation metric between $\hat\eta^\pi$ and $\eta^\pi$ is below $\varepsilon$ with high probability.
 Furthermore, we investigate the asymptotic behavior of $\hat\eta^\pi$.
 We demonstrate that the ``empirical process'' $\sqrt{n}(\hat\eta^\pi-\eta^\pi)$ converges weakly to a Gaussian process in the space of bounded functionals on Lipschitz function class $\ell^\infty(\FW)$, also in the space of bounded functionals on indicator function class $\ell^\infty(\FKS)$ and bounded measurable function class $\ell^\infty(\FTV)$ when some mild conditions hold.
 Our findings give rise to a unified approach to statistical inference of a wide class of statistical functionals of $\eta^\pi$.